NYUAD-IM/Software-Art-Text/WeeklySchedule.md

 #### Homework (due before start of next class 2/9)
-- **Read** an article about GPT-3 and write a 2-3 paragraph response to the [Readings Doc](https://docs.google.com/document/d/1bHBWPR4_hHviqBfkgYN6biPDV4-LfBecwr46cApOEgo/edit?usp=sharing)
+- **Read** an article about GPT-3 and write a 2-3 paragraph response to Brightspace->Discussions->Week 3.1
   - How do you think machine learning will affect the future of writing?
   - What creative possibilities do you see for automatic text generation?
   - Some suggested articles